 K-12 Christian Schools

 Most of the schools are private so that they can deflect some of the federal mandates and guidelines that are imposed on public education.
 Many times students wear uniforms from which no variation is accepted.
-Approximately 23,500 schools are identified as religious ones.
 The majority of religious schools in America are affiliated with the Catholic Church.

 Colleges also are sponsored by religious groups.
 The most recognizable one is Notre Dame, which like Boston College, is a Catholic school.
 However, other well-known colleges are closely aligned with denominations.
 Baylor is a Baptist school, Southern Methodist is affiliated with Methodism, and TCU is sponsored by the Christian Church Disciples of Christ.
-Oral Roberts University and Liberty College are schools associated with charismatic Christians.
+Oral Roberts University and Liberty University are schools associated with charismatic Christians.
 BYU is associated with another division of Christianity, Mormonism.
-In all, 900 institutions claim to be religiously affiliated, and their combined enrollment is more than 1.7 million students.

-The U.S. promises freedom of religion, and with the many types of Christians and their churches it lives up to that vow.
-These institutions and their 2 billion members add variety to the character of the country and offer alternatives to public education through their many types of schools.
+The U.S. promises freedom of religion, and with the many types of Christians and their churches, it lives up to that vow.
+These institutions and their two billion members add variety to the character of the country and offer alternatives to public education through their many types of schools.